Let's Talk About Emotional Leadership.

-This competence is not required to all workers, but only to those who show the ability to lead other people towards the finish line and, therefore, take up a leadership position.
+This competence is not required for all workers, but only for those who show the ability to lead other people towards the finish line and, therefore, take up a leadership position.
 This “captain” must supervise the work done by the other workers, organise it and optimise it to achieve the set results.

 A good leader dedicates himself to his role with a direct, constant and proactive commitment.
 He must know how to solve the inevitable clash between different ideas that emerge among other workers; he must know how to create contexts in which this dialectic can take place naturally and without excessive tension or stress.

 I think I can define this way of working as an “egocentric economy”, and I think it is an outdated concept.